photography-ncbs/competition/2019/winged_beasts_where_to_find_them.md

 Voting phase : 19 Feb - 22 Feb

+     *Number of judges contacted :4
+	 *Number of judges submitted scores :4
+	 *Number of outside judges: 0
+* All scores are normalized (see [scoring system](https://github.com/photography2018/competition/blob/master/scoring.md))

 Results will be declared by the end of February.Show us your love for our feathered friends!!